sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-6.md

       (sqrt-iter (improve guess x) x))
 ```

-the condition and all the alternatives of the if will always be evaluated, whatever `(good-enough? guess x)` is true or false.
+the predicate and all the alternatives will always be evaluated, whatever if `(good-enough? guess x)` is true or false.
 Since the second alternative is calling the function itself recursively, the function will stuck in an infinite loop.